akibkhan1/akibkhan1.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Joined [Bangladesh University of Businesss and Technology (BUBT)](https://bubt.edu.bd) as a faculty member for the CSE dept.
+Joined [BUBT](https://bubt.edu.bd) as a faculty member for the CSE dept.